octomix/josson/README.md

 ### Jossons

 - Is a template engine to fill in placeholders and generate text output.
 - Support XML and HTML escaping.
 - Resolve template placeholder by querying data from multiple Josson objects.
 - Resolve template placeholder from external data source on demand.
 - Join two JSON datasets to build a new dataset.
+- Set operation on two datasets.
 - Can be used to build a rule engine.
 - I used Jossons to generate millions of SMS/Email notifications during the first year.
 - I used Jossons to generate plain text and csv reports that retrieve data from MongoDB directly.
-  All definitions are stored in template document.
-No need to write extra program coding for different report.
+- I store the notification or report definitions in template documents.
+No need to write extra program coding for different template.

 ## Table of Contents